Ancient Conceptions of Spirit and Deity

 It is common knowledge that before the Communist revolution a Chinese alchemical Daoist monastery’s main income often came from exorcisms or displays of marvels.
 The recluses viewed these duties as a tiresome inconvenience.
 Evoking demons has been known to have been done anciently, but only very rarely.

-Some demons are self-existing entities, others are creations of the mind.
-The former may be given sacrifices, the latter are simply destructive tools of magicians, and must be killed by the stroke of a sword.
+According to various traditions, some demons are self-existing entities, others are creations of the mind.
+It is believed that the former may be given sacrifices, the latter are simply destructive tools of magicians, and must be killed by the stroke of a sword.
 There are Daoist alchemist tree spirits, ghosts, fox-spirits and gods, of varying benevolence and malevolence.

 These entities, gods or daemons, have often in human history been invoked and evoked to assist the mortal.
 The psychoanalyst invokes the gods in therapy as archetypes, models or epitomes of personalities or parts of character.
 This is meant to eventually lead the subject to self-actualization through alchemical isolation of the Prime Matter and the union of the macrocosmic and microcosmic archetypes in the Chymical Wedding.